ddeutils/ddeutil/README.md

   - [Extended Git](#extended-git)
   - [Version](#version)

-The **Data Utility Core** package with the utility objects that was created with sub-package namespace, `ddeutil`, for independent installation.
+The **Core Utility** package with the utility objects that was created with sub-package namespace, `ddeutil`, for independent installation.
 This make this package able to extend with any extension with this namespace.
 In the future, this namespace able to scale out the coding with folder structure.
 You can add